-Adele Has Hilarious Reaction When Told Her New Album Will Compete With Ed Sheeran's - E!
+Adele Has Hilarious Reaction When It's Suggested Her New Album Will Compete With Ed Sheeran's - E!
 Online

 Adele is not afraid of some friendly competition.

-During a remote interview on the U.K.'s Heart Radio show Heart Breakfast this week, the singer had a hilarious reaction when told that her long-awaited new album, 30, will face some competition from a fellow fan-favorite pop star.
+During a remote interview on the U.K.'s Heart Radio show Heart Breakfast this week, the singer had a hilarious reaction when told that her long-awaited new album, 30, will be released a few weeks after music from a fellow fan-favorite pop star.

 "Ed Sheeran's got an album coming out as well on the same time," co-host Jamie Theakston said.